moogacs/docs.buf.build/docs/lint/overview.md

   Additionally, it copies files into memory _before_ processing.
 As an unscientific example, `buf` can compile all 2,311 `.proto` files in [`googleapis`][googleapis] in about 0.8 seconds on a four-core machine, while it takes [protoc] 4.3 seconds to do so on the same machine.
-While both are fast, the `buf` CLI provides near-instantaneuous feedback, which is especially useful for editor integration. `buf`'s speed is directly proportional to the input size, so linting a single file only takes a few milliseconds.
+While both are fast, the `buf` CLI provides near-instantaneous feedback, which is especially useful for editor integration. `buf`'s speed is directly proportional to the input size, so linting a single file only takes a few milliseconds.